 The majority of New College graduate students are housed in College accommodation at the Weston Buildings for their first year of graduate study with a reasonable chance of receiving second year housing.
 New College graduates receive some of the most desirable accommodation facilities that are provided for students living in Oxford.
-Accommodation costs approximately £815 monthly (daily rate is £27.14) including utilities and network.
+Accommodation costs approximately £855 monthly (daily rate is around £28.50) including utilities and network.